Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras: Dual tensor categories to finite-dimensional Hopf algebras

 \begin{proof} [Proof of Theorem \ref{thm:partialdual}(4)]~

-At first, we know by \cite[Theorem 6]{Sar17} that every quasi-Hopf algebra must have a (unique) preantipode $\pd{T}=\pd{\beta}\pd{S}(-)\pd{\alpha}$, which is also independent on the choice of antipode $(\pd{S},\pd{\alpha},\pd{\beta})$.
-Conversely, it is concluded in \cite[Proposition 1.2]{Sar21} that a \textit{finite-dimensional} quasi-bialgebra with preantipode is furthermore a quasi-Hopf algebra.
+At first, we know by \cite[Theorem 6]{Sar17} that every quasi-Hopf algebra must have a (unique) preantipode $\pd{T}=\pd{\beta}\pd{S}(-)\pd{\alpha}$, which is also independent of the choice of antipode $(\pd{S},\pd{\alpha},\pd{\beta})$.
+Conversely, it is concluded in \cite[Proposition 1.2]{Sar21} that a \textit{finite-dimensional} quasi-bialgebra with preantipode is furthermore a quasi-Hopf algebra (similar explanations could also be found in \cite[Remark 3.12]{AP12} and \cite[Theorem 3.1]{Sch04}).

-Therefore according to the statements in Lemma \ref{lem:preantipode}, it suffices to formulate the detailed expression of $\pd{T}$ defined by the commuting diagram (\ref{eqn:preantipodediagram}), with a similar process to the proof in the previous subsection: When $M=R\square_{B^\ast}H^\ast$, we aim to compute the image of the element
+Therefore according to the statements in Lemma \ref{lem:preantipode}, it suffices to formulate the detailed expression of $\pd{T}$ defined by the commuting diagram (\ref{eqn:preantipodediagram}), with a similar process as the proof in the previous subsection as follows: When $M=R\square_{B^\ast}H^\ast$, we aim to compute the image of the element

 under the transformation